May 20, 2022

 The Boston’s Best and Brightest Companies to Work For® competition recognizes organizations displaying a commitment to human resource practices and employee enrichment.
 Only companies that voluntarily participate are considered for recognition.
 The competition assesses participating organizations based on categories such as communication, work-life balance, employee education, diversity, recognition, retention and more.
 Participating companies are then benchmarked against participants both regionally and nationally.
 Award is not indicative of future investment performance nor represents client experience.

 InvestmentNews’ “Best Places to Work for Financial Advisers” award is conducted in partnership with employee survey firm Best Companies Group.
 Winners are selected from a two-part survey completed by employers and employees.
 Employers report their organization’s workplace policies, practices and demographics.
 Employees complete a survey designed to measure the employee experience in areas such as leadership and planning, pay and benefits, corporate culture and communications and work environment.
 Scores from the employee survey represent three-quarters of the weight of the final rankings.
 Firms do not pay a fee to participate.
-Best Companies Group conducts the survey.
-InvestmentNews evaluates participating firms’ ability to attract and retain talented employees and then ranks the firms.
-To be eligible for the award firms must be a registered investment adviser or broker-dealer; be in business for at least one year and have at least 15 full-time employees.
-In 2018, 50 firms were named to its list; starting in 2019, 75 have been named.
+To be eligible for the award, firms must be a registered investment adviser or broker-dealer, have been in business for at least one year and have at least 15 full-time employees.
+In 2018, 50 firms were named to the list; in 2019–2021, 75 were named.
 The award sponsor has not disclosed how many firms were surveyed or considered for this recognition, nor the percentage of total participants that ultimately received recognition.
 For more, visit https://bestplacesforadvisers.com/50-employees/.

 Awards referenced herein do not consider or evaluate investment performance, or client experience or satisfaction, and therefore are not indicative of such.
 Awards generally only recognize companies that voluntarily choose to participate.
 Recognition is generally based on information submitted by the participating organizations.
 Adviser Investments does not pay to participate in any of the awards referenced above.
 Please visit https://www.adviserinvestments.com/awards-and-recognitions/ for more information on awards and recognition received by Adviser Investments.